chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 The simulation is launched in two steps: the first step packs the particle in the cylinder, while the second step rotates the drum and simulates the movement of the particles.

 .. code-block:: text
+  :class: copy-button

-   mpirun -np 8 lethe-particles packing-rotating-drum.prm
+   mpirun -np 8 lethe-particles packing-rotating-drum.prm;
    mpirun -np 8 lethe-particles small-rotating-drum-dem.prm